Uri Ra'anan

 Uri Ra'anan, originally named Heinz Felix Frischwasser-Ra’anan (born June 10, 1926, in Vienna; died August 10, 2020), was an American expert in the politics of communist countries, particularly the Soviet Union and China, and in the resurgence of post-Soviet Russia.
 He taught at Boston University where he was involved in the University Professors Program, and also at the International Security Studies Program (Fletcher School).
 He spoke at the Ford Hall Forum twice, in 1978 and again in 2007.

 Early life and education

-He received an M.A. and M.Litt. from Oxford University.
+He received an M.A. and M.Litt. from Wadham College, Oxford.

 Academic career

 Uri Ra’anan was on the faculty of the Fletcher School of Law and Diplomacy at Tufts University for over two decades, holding the titles of Professor of International Politics and Director of the International Security Studies Program.

 He has also taught at the Massachusetts Institute of Technology, Columbia University, and the City University of New York.
 In addition, he has been an associate of the Davis Center at Harvard University.

 At Boston University, he served as director of the Institute for the Study of Conflict, Ideology and Policy, teaching there from 1988 until his retirement in 2009.